 One of the first to feel the devastating financial impacts of COVID-19 was the hospitality and events industry.
-Our global ties are far reaching, and events with an international presence saw early warning signs that this wasn’t business as usual as international attendees started pulling sponsorship and cancelling travel plans early in the year.
-In North America we are only now starting to reach the peak of the pandemic.
+Our global ties are far reaching, and events with an international presence saw early warning signs that this wasn’t business as usual as international attendees started pulling sponsorship and cancelling travel plans early in 2020.

 In a time of great uncertainty, how can we best prepare for a new landscape in the hospitality and events industry post COVID-19?
 We must consider what changes may occur, and what opportunities lie within them.

 (1) Event planners will pay more attention to contracts

 With event cancellations and postponements increasing by the day, event organizers are spending more time than ever before dutifully reviewing event contracts.
 It’s clear that everyone will need to be more familiar with contracting terms going forward.
 While it’s unlikely we’ll see “COVID-19” clauses in future contracts, keep a close eye on what’s included under your Force Majeure clause.
 Additionally, planners should know the exact financial ramifications should something prevent an event from occurring.
 Be wary of language such as “costs to be determined” and “the current rates are subject to change” and get an exact figure in the contract when possible.
 Meetingmax is creating custom education for event planners to gain a deeper understanding of contracts, stay tuned for more information.
 In the meantime, check out this article for more resources on hotel contracting tips.

 Not only will event planners be concerned with contract verbiage, but attendees will likely be more inclined to review cancellation policies in detail.
 Be as straightforward as possible with your cancellation terms; making this easy for attendees to understand will limit any barriers to entry for your events.

 (2) Initially, hotels will be in a period of ‘any deal goes’